rancher/docs/content/rancher/v2.x/en/cluster-provisioning/cloning-clusters/_index.md

 weight: 2400
 ---

-If you have a cluster in Rancher that you want to use as a template for creating similar clusters, you can use Rancher CLI and RKE to export the cluster configuration, modify it to your liking, and then quickly launch the duplicate clusters using RKE.
+If you have a cluster in Rancher that you want to use as a template for creating similar clusters, you can use Rancher CLI to duplicate the cluster's Compose file, edit it, and then use it to quickly launch the duplicate cluster.

 ## Caveats